Bypass firewalls using Shadowsocks + Cloak

 chmod +x shadowsocks.sh

-# execute the actual script
+# execute the actual script (use 'sudo' if you're not root)

 ./shadowsocks.sh -c